-4.7.
+4.8.
 Staff Reviews

 All members of staff will normally have an Annual Review, this will generally be carried out by the head of department or the designated line manager.
-Details are in Section Error!
-Reference source not found.
+Details are in Section 9.1

-4.8.
+4.9.
 Probation

 Generally the first six months of employment will be a "Probationary Period".
 Transfer to the permanent staff will be confirmed in writing by the HR Manager after satisfactory progress has been confirmed by the head of department.